burrsutter/docker_mysql_tutorial/readme.md

     * * *

 4. Back in Windows run MySQL Workbench.
-You will need the IP address you saw when running Boot2Docker Start or `boot2docker ip`.
+You will need the IP address you saw when running `Docker Quickstart terminal`  or `docker-machine ip default`.

     > Select New Connection